 A burner is also part of the table setting for kondor (frankincense) and espand (rue seeds) to be thrown on the flames.

-At lunch time when the ceremony begins, everyone in the family stands in front of the mirror to pray.
+At lunchtime when the ceremony begins, everyone in the family stands in front of the mirror to pray.
 Sherbet is drunk and then as a good omen, antimony is rubbed around their eyes.
-Handfuls of wild marjoram, senjed seeds and noghl (sugar plum) are thrown over each others heads while they embrace one another.
+Handfuls of wild marjoram, senjed seeds and noghl (sugar plum) are thrown over each other’s heads while they embrace one another.

 In some of the villages in Yazd, Zoroastrians still sacrifice sheep for Mehr.
-These sacrifices are done on the day of Mehregan and for three days afterwards.
+These sacrifices are done on the day of Mehregan and for three days afterward.
 The sacrifice should be done during the hours of sunlight.
 The sheep is placed on three stones in the furnace, representing the good words, good deeds and good thoughts, and barbecued.
 After this special ritual, the sheep, including the skin and fat is taken to the fire temple’.
 The fat is thrown on the fire to make the flames burn fiercely and then the participants pray.
 This celebration continues for the next five days.

 ‘ – Fire Temples housed the perpetual flame, a central element in the Zoroastrian faith.